 Piedmont Regional Science Fair

-The Piedmont Region III Science Fair is hosted annually on the USC Upstate campus.
-This fair is an ISEF-affiliated fair and serves students in grades 1-12 in the South Carolina counties of Chester, Cherokee, Lancaster, Spartanburg, Union and York.
+The Piedmont Region III Science Fair is hosted annually on the beautiful USC Upstate campus.
+The main sponsor of the Piedmont Region III Science Fair is the Rotary Club of Spartanburg.
+This fair is an ISEF-affiliated fair and serves students from grades 1-12 in the South Carolina counties of Chester, Cherokee, Lancaster, Spartanburg, Union, and York.

 Dates and Times:

 - Tuesday, March 3, 2020 1 - 5 p.m. - Set up projects at USC Upstate Readiness Center.

 - Tuesday, March 3, 2020 6 - 8 p.m. - Judging takes place.
 Only High School students stand by their projects until the judging interview is complete.

 - Wednesday, March 4, 2020 9:30 a.m. - 7 p.m. - Science Fair is open to the public

 - Thursday, March 5, 2020 9:30 a.m. - 7 p.m. - Science Fair is open to the public.
 Parents and Schools should pick up projects.